jrwieland/Color-Heliwizard/README.md

 Delete the existing files in your SCRIPT/WIZARD folder

-Download the files (heli folder) and place them in your SCRIPT/WIZARD folder.
+Download the files ( in the heli folder) and place them in your SCRIPT/WIZARD folder.

 ## The Flybar setup will not work with until the next firmware update (2.3.15).